informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 <a name="ERMrest.Reference+defaultLogInfo"></a>

 #### reference.defaultLogInfo : <code>Object</code>
-The default information that we want to be logged including catalog, schema_table, and facet (filter).
+The default information that we want to be logged.
+This includes:
+ - catalog, schema_table, cfacet, cfacet_str, cfacet_path, facets

 **Kind**: instance property of [<code>Reference</code>](#ERMrest.Reference)
 <a name="ERMrest.Reference+defaultExportTemplate"></a>